sloot14/jquery.formance/README.md

 $('input.dd_mm_yyyy').formance('validate_dd_mm_yyyy');
 ```

-Date includes a helper function to retrieve the date value. *Note it does not check to see if it valid*.
+Date includes a helper function to retrieve the date value. *Note it does not check to see if it is valid*.
 It simply creates a date object with the specified values which may be incorrect.
 For example `new Date(2013, 2-1, 30)` returns March 2nd because February does not have 30 days.
 You should check if it is valid before using the date.

 If the text is parsed without any errors then a Javascript Date object is returned otherwise false.